 Sarah is an Accredited Mental Health Social Worker and Health researcher with more than 2 decades experiences working in the Australian allied health community.
-She is a Lecturer, Behavioural Health and Social Sciences, in the Faculty of Health Sciences at the University of Sydney.
-Her teaching interests centre on disability, mental health and qualitative research methods.
+She is a Senior Lecturer, who coordinates the Bachelor of Social Work at UNE.
+Her teaching interests centre on social work practice, mental health and qualitative research methods.
 She also provides training via the Missing Persons Advocacy Network for people wanting to understand how to respond to families of missing people.

 Sarah’s research interests include identifying, via narrative research methods, the lived experience of people connected with health services, with a particular interest in disability, suicide, grief, trauma and mental health.
 She combines her experience managing state and commonwealth public service agencies in order to deliver findings that offer insight into the health and wellbeing of the Australian community.